horizontalsystems/blockchain-crypto-guides/fundamentals/4-safe-storage.md

 Do not ever keep a substantial amount on wallets that are not non-custodial.
 Wallets provided by cryptocurrency exchanges are custodial and can censor or block the funds should there ever be a need for that.

-Those holding large amounts of crypto, should consider putting the sum not meant to be accessed frequently on a hardware wallet.
+Those holding large amounts of crypto should consider putting a larger portion of the sum on a hardware wallet.